Chelsea Gray: Los Angeles Sparks (2016–2020)

 On May 20, 2018, in the Sparks' season opener against the Lynx, Gray scored 18 points along with a game-winning layup at the buzzer in a 77–76 victory.
 Later on in the season, Gray would be voted into the 2018 WNBA All-Star Game, for her second career all-star appearance.
 Gray finished off the season averaging a new career-highs in scoring, steals, assists and rebounds.
 The Sparks finished as the number 6 seed in the league with a 19–15 record.
 In the first round elimination game they would defeat the Lynx 75–68 in which Gray Gray scored a season-high 26 points.
 The Sparks would advance to the second round elimination game where they would lose 96–64 to the Washington Mystics.

 On April 30, 2019, Gray re-signed with the Sparks.
 On July 7, 2019, Gray recorded her first triple-double with 13 points, 13 assists, and 10 rebounds in a 98–81 win against the Washington Mystics, becoming both the ninth player in league history and the third player in Sparks' franchise history to record a triple-double.
 Gray would also be voted into the 2019 WNBA All-Star Game, making it her third all-star appearance.
 On August 29, 2019, Gray scored a career-high 30 points in a 87–83 win against the Indiana Fever.
 By the end of the season, the Sparks finished as the number 3 seed with a 22–12 record, receiving a bye to the second round.
 In the second round elimination game, the Sparks defeated the defending champions Seattle Storm 92–69.
 In the semi-finals, the Sparks were defeated in a three-game sweep by the Connecticut Sun.

 In the 2020 WNBA season, Gray started all 22 games played for the Sparks, the season was shortened in a bubble at IMG Academy due to the COVID-19 pandemic.
-On August 28, 2020, Gray scored a season-high 27 points in a 80–76 victory over the Connecticut Sun.
+On August 28, 2020, Gray scored a season-high 27 points in an 80–76 victory over the Connecticut Sun.
 The Sparks finished 15–7 with the number 3 seed, receiving a bye to the second round but were eliminated by the seventh seeded Connecticut Sun in the second round elimination game, making it the second year a row that they've been eliminated by the same team.

+Las Vegas Aces (2021–present)

 In 2021 free agency, Gray signed a multi-year deal with the Las Vegas Aces.